mishagray/SwiftTask/README.md

     func dependentTaskWith(block: (task : SwiftTask!) -> AnyObject?, queue: dispatch_queue_t? = nil) -> SwiftTask
 }
 ```
-So you can convert a BFTask to a SwiftTask and visa-versa.

 It's also "legal" to return a BFTask as a result in your task block via "dependentTaskWith" of instead of a SwiftTask.
 Everything works fine.
-The change in nomenclature HELPS keep track of the change.
+The change in nomenclature can help you remember which library you are uisng, but mostly it all works fine.
 But we don't expect people to give up using BFTask for a long while.